 There's a persistent belief that AI tools either work well or they don't — that results are mostly a function of which model you're using.
 This isn't true.
 After looking at thousands of prompts, the same five mistakes account for the majority of disappointing outputs.
 Every one of them is fixable in under two minutes.

 Most people open with what they want.
 "Write a contract review."
 "Summarize this document."
 "Create a marketing plan."
 The problem: without a role, the model defaults to a generalist answering style that's superficially correct and practically useless.
+OpenAI's prompt engineering guide explicitly recommends persona assignment as the highest-impact single tactic.

 The fix is simple — one sentence before your actual request that establishes who the model should be: